PdxCodeGuild/Full-Stack-Day-Class/notes/js-constructors.md

 }
 ```

-Constructor functions should always be named the type of object they are making in upper-case `CamelCase`.
+Constructor functions should always be named the type of object they are making in `WordCase`.

 To use the constructor, you have to call it with the keyword `new`.
 The special naming is so you remember to call it with `new`.